 The UCI technical guidelines ensure that BMX track builders have clearly defined parameters from which to work when they build a new BMX facility.

 Clark & Kent were able to use these guidelines when building the BMX track for the London 2012 Olympic Games thus helping to cement the position of BMX as an international cycling sport.

 BMX track builders wishing to construct circuits to UCI standards now have to pass rigorous tests to gain certification, but when they do they know they have a quality BMX track?

 It's not the job of UCL to certify or approve anything other than the BMX track itself although the guidelines do cover areas that lie within two metres of the side of the riding surface as this is considered a relevant safety issue for BMX riders.

 The guidelines spell out the maximum and minimum width for BMX track layout and the legitimate alignment of any starting ramps, especially when 5-metre and 8-metre start ramps merge into a single straight.

-They set out the overall elevation of the BMX track from start gate to finish line the measurement of straights and berms.
-Of particular concern are the minimum distances required to give a good flow at all point of the track.
+They set out the overall elevation of the BMX track from the start gate to finish line the measurement of straights and berms.
+Of particular concern are the minimum distances required to give a proper flow at all point of the track.

-Critical measurements here include the distance from the bottom of the start hill to the foot of the first jump, how far it is to the peak of the first jump after the exit of the first turn.
+Critical measurements in track design include the distance from the bottom of the start hill to the foot of the first jump, how far it is to the peak of the first jump after the exit of the first turn.